-Only a few minutes away from Piazza Navona, this bar is one of the historical yet hip bars in Rome’s city center: Bar del Fico is open from morning until late at night, and loved by both young and old, locals and tourists for its relaxed bohemian atmosphere and the shabby-chic interior.
+Only a few minutes away from Piazza Navona, this bar is one of the historical yet hip bars in the city center!
+Bar del Fico is open from morning until late at night.Young and old, locals and tourists love it for its relaxed bohemian atmosphere and the shabby-chic interior.
 When it’s sunny and warm you can simply sit under the fig tree and watch the locals play chess.
 Enjoy an easy breakfast at the lounge, typical Italian dishes for lunch and dinner and drinks in the evening.

 Insider tip: come here for aperitivo in the early evening and get some snacks at the big buffet.